twixlyhq/extensions/README.md

 The method returns a function you can call to stop listening to changes.

-_Changed in v3.0.0_

-### `extension.field.onIsDisabledChanged(cb): function`

-Calls the callback when the disabled status of the field changes.
-A boolean indicating whether the field is disabled or not is passed to the callback.

-The method returns a function that you can call to stop listening to changes.

 ### `extension.field.onSchemaErrorsChanged(cb): function`

 Calls the callback immediately with the current validation errors and whenever